 Ativan

 Ativan, also known as lorazepam, is in the class of benzodiazepines on the list of Schedule 4 narcotics.
 As a sedative-hypnotic, this anti-anxiety medication works quickly to calm brain activity.
-Ativan can also treat insomnia, seizures, and for some, alcohol withdrawal.
+Ativan can also treat insomnia, seizures, and even alcohol withdrawal for some.
 Ativan is typically given in oral doses, but some may misuse it by crushing and snorting it.
 Side effects vary due to the amount someone consumes, especially when misusing the drug.

-Side effects can range from mild to severe and include the following:10
+Side effects can range from mild to severe and include the following:

 - Respiratory slowing or stopping